Learning Outcomes

 SQE1 Syllabus

-For SQE1, you are required to understand the practical and legal steps executors and administrators must take when dealing with beneficiaries in estate administration.
-In your revision, focus on:
+For SQE1, you are required to understand the practical and legal steps executors and administrators must take when dealing with beneficiaries in estate administration, with a focus on the following syllabus points:

 - the statutory duties and powers of executors and administrators in identifying and locating beneficiaries